Distance: 26 miles out and back

 So why isn’t this ride in our Best of the Best list?
 One reason only: the road surface.
 About 1/3 of it has been recently repaved, and it’s fine, but the other 2/3 varies from poor to awful—nothing to damage your bike or injure you, and not bad enough to keep you from doing the ride, but enough to drop it off the Best list.
 And enough to mar a good chunk of the return descent.

 At the summit, drink in the views on both sides of the saddle, then decide what you want to do from here.
 My route has you returning the way you came.
-It’s an almost pedal-free trip, and parts of it are excellent descending (not the Wall itself—descending 20% pitches is no fun).
+It’s an almost pedal-free trip, and parts of it are excellent descending (not the Wall itself—descending 20% pitches on broken pavement is no fun).
 Consider stopping at Linn’s Pie Farm, midway on the return, for a snack.
-But there are two other possibilities, both tempting in their way.
+But there are five other possibilities, all tempting in their way.
 For them, see Adding Miles below.